opengrail/opengrail.github.io/_posts/2016-02-11-event-streams-core-async-time-series.md

     out))
 {% endhighlight %}

-Using the parameters to the `go-loop` we can initiate state and then maintain it via `recur`.
+Using the parameters to the go-loop we can initiate state and then maintain it via recur.

-In this case we create a set of parts and set each stock item count to 0 when our function starts.
+In this case we do the simplest possible setting for stock to 0 when our function starts.
 One can imagine more complex initialisations!

-In the loop we then pass the stock collection to the `modify-stock` function which returns a new version of the stock collection.
+In the loop we then pass the stock collection to the `modify-stock` function which can return a new version of the stock collection.

-Here we exploit the fact that Clojure collections are **very efficient** with respect to minimising the costs of each new version.
+Here we exploit the fact that Clojure collections are very efficient with respect to minimising the costs of each new version.

 This stock list could easily be scaled to tens of thousands of parts without adding any latency costs (barring side effects of swapping although luckily we are no longer limited to 32k, 32Mb or even 32Gb of memory like in the good old days).
-For more information [see this rich visual explanation][data-structures] from  Jean Niklas L'orange.

 # Modify without side effects